1977–78 Evansville Purple Aces men's basketball team: Season overview

+Plane crash

 On December 13, 1977, all 14 members of the varsity team and some members of the staff were killed in the Air Indiana Flight 216 crash.
 The Purple Aces had been travelling to Nashville, Tennessee, to play the Middle Tennessee Blue Raiders when the plane crashed shortly after takeoff from the Evansville Regional Airport and killed all passengers on board.
-Watson was the only coach on the flight as assistant coaches Mark Sandy, Stafford Stephenson and Bernie Simpson were on scouting assignments.
+Watson was the only coach on the flight as assistant coaches Mark Sandy, Stafford Stephenson and Ernon Simpson were on scouting assignments.
 The only Purple Aces player who was not on the flight, freshman David Furr, was killed in a car accident two weeks later.